djmurrell/DTT-Envelope-code/README.md

 The file
   multi-trait.rank.test.power.R
 is used to produce the data for the figure 4 that investigates the power to detect non-random trait evolution when there are two traits using the rank envelope test on the multivariate disparity value.

+The file
+  multi-trait.concat.rank.power.R
+is used to produce the data for the figure 4 that investigates the power to detect non-random trait evolution when there are two traits using the concatenated rank envelope test on the individual trait disparity values.
+(It's still a single test.)